PickleGherkin/spookyts/README.md

 ## 🎨 Why "Spooky"?

 Because dealing with TypeScript compilations in Odoo can be scary, but SpookyTS makes it friendly! 🎃 And also because I am known as the **Shade**.
-This project is a WIP and is intended mainly for my purposes as I am testing new things out in my workplace.
+This project is a WIP and is intended mainly for my purposes as I am testing new things out at my workplace.

 ## 📄 License